In collaboration with Nicholas Roman Fine Art

 October 12- November 9, 2019

-CREATE Council for Resources to Enrich the Arts, Technology & Education in collaboration with Nicholas Roman Fine Art presents, New Perspective: Selected Works of Artists from the African Diaspora, October 12- November 9, 2019, Opening Reception, Saturday, October 12, 4-7pm, at CREATE’s Catskill Gallery, 398 Main Street in Catskill, NY.
+CREATE Council for Resources to Enrich the Arts, Technology & Education in collaboration with Nicholas Roman Fine Art presents, New Perspective: Selected Works of Artists from the African Diaspora, on display through November 9, 2019 at CREATE’s Catskill Gallery, 398 Main Street in Catskill, NY.
+Many of the works are for sale and may be purchased online through PayPal.
+Please keep scrolling to view the works available for purchase.

 The value of art by black artists has risen astoundingly over the past several years.
 This ascent to the grand stairway of international auction houses is a potent symbol of newly changed attitudes toward the work of black artists in the contemporary art scene.
 Will it last?
 Or is it another trend to get it while it’s hot?
 However, the rise of art and artists from the African American Diaspora is an essential shift to acknowledge the voices less heard and to open the eyes of those who were not looking.
 This collaborative exhibition embraces the current change as well as widens the perspective lens with a focus on the interests and knowledge of African, African American and Caribbean artists in the global arts scene.